 Suominen supports responsible forest management and continues to improve its sourcing of wood-derived raw materials accordingly.
 This is critical to Suominen’s operations, since wood-derived fibers – viscose, fluff pulp and wood pulp – account for nearly all of the renewable raw materials we use today.
 Suominen also produces nonwovens made of certified raw materials, including FSC® (FSC-N002523) and PEFC certified materials.
 The up-to-date certification list of Suominen plants is available at Certifications subsection.

-Thanks to our continuous efforts to improve our water-treatment systems, all the water discharged from Suominen’s operations is as clean or cleaner than it was when taken into our process.
+For 2019, Suominen has set a water efficiency target of 42.15 m3/t.
+We treat all of our process water prior to discharge and therefore all the water used in Suominen’s operations is as clean or cleaner than it was when taken into our process.

-Whenever possible, Suominen purchases energy from companies that have lower greenhouse gas emissions.
-As a result, in 2017 we reduced our emissions to the atmosphere by more than 9,500 metric tons of CO2 equivalent when compared to the average for the region, which means a 9.47% reduction in greenhouse gas emissions when compared to location-based emissions.
+Suominen purchases part of its energy from companies that have lower carbon dioxide emissions.
+As a result, in 2018 we reduced our emissions to the atmosphere by more than 8,403 metric tons of CO2 equivalent when compared to the average for the region, which means a 9.04% reduction in carbon dioxide emissions when compared to location-based emissions.